 git commit -m "Initial commit with README file"

-flag lets you add a message describing your changes.
+The -m flag lets you add a message describing your changes.
 Always make these messages clear and descriptive!

 3. View your commit history